SoccerLoco E-Comm Platform

 What we knew was SoccerLoco delivers the performance products and innovative experience needed to take committed players, teams and fans to the next level.
 The brand represents the sheer passion and hysterical love for soccer.
 The “loco” or crazy references their commitment to provide players with a confident swagger, the authentic fan with unwavering support for their favorite club, and any other person to whom soccer is much more than just a game.
 Their team wanted to take this passion and infuse it into or design and development process.
-We wanted to deliver a customized shopping experience both with great UX and UI.
+We wanted to deliver a customized shopping experience.

 We started by meeting with the client to kickoff the project.
 We wanted to better understand their current challenges, the demographic of the shoppers coming to the site and how we could work with them as partners to rebuild the site.
 From this meeting we established a vision for the site and the defined research we needed to conduct to better understand how we could truly revolutionize their current online platform.

 Having the Same Experience as the User